nielsenjared/in-g/README.md

 ```

 ## Front && Back
 Now all we need to do is connect the backend scraper to the front-end.
-We need our server running to do so, so fire it up:
+We need our server running to do so, so fire it up.
+If you're not using it, I recommend [nodemon](https://www.npmjs.com/package/nodemon):
 `nodemon server.js`

 Here's some starter HTML and jQuery to expedite the process (note that you will need to create a `public` directory and move the Tone file into it so Express can serve static files):